CodeItQuick/CodeItQuick.github.io/blog/finally-started.md

 }
 ```

 Which is better?
-I'll let you decide, the second has duplicate code but is "shorter", the first is a bit more verbose.
+I'll let you decide, the second has duplicate code but is "shorter", the first is a bit more verbose/maybe more intention revealing.

 ### Also a common gotchya in try catch finally land:
 ```js